 Donelle is a poet, novelist, essayist, and Professor of English at Northern Kentucky University where she teaches multicultural and environmental literatures, American women poets, and literature and film.
 Her essays and poetry have been published in a wide variety of literary journals and magazines.
-She is a recipient of the Sigma Tau Delta Professor of the Year Award, and the Excellence in Online and Technology-Enhanced Teaching Award at Northern Kentucky University.
+Her collection of poetry, Organelle, captures and celebrates the work of women environmental pioneers, including Rachel Carson and Jane Goodall.
+Donelle is the editor of the Heritage Acres Newsletter and also serves as the photographer for Heritage Acres.
 Donelle’s deep affinity for natural or “green” burial is rooted in her commitment to help restore the deep biological and spiritual bonds we have with nature and to one another.
 For Donelle, Heritage Acres Memorial Sanctuary is a sacred space for solace and healing, as well as a breathtaking and biodiverse nature preserve with sweeping meadows and serene woodland paths that support the earth’s ongoing regenerative evolution.

 Laura Knight is a solution finder for complex challenges, who has spent her career finding innovations, efficiencies and collaboration through innovative and artful project management and startup.